Romanization of Bulgarian: Personalized and stylized writing

 Some people and companies prefer to use or retain personalized spellings of their own names in Latin.
-Examples are politicians Ivan Stancioff (instead of "Stanchov") and Simeon Djankov (instead of "Dyankov"), and beer brand Kamenitza (instead of Kamenitsa).
+Examples are the politicians Ivan Stancioff (instead of "Stanchov") and Simeon Djankov (instead of "Dyankov"), and the beer brand Kamenitza (instead of Kamenitsa).
 The freedom of using different Roman transliterations of personal names is guaranteed by Article 2(2) of the governmental 2010 Regulation for Issuing of Bulgarian Personal Documents.

 Informal writing

 Sometimes, especially in e-mail or text messaging, the Cyrillic alphabet is not available and people are forced to write in Roman script.
 This often does not follow the official or any other of the standards listed above, but rather is an idiosyncratic Bulgarian form of text speak.
 While most letters are straightforward, several can take different forms.
 The letter variants listed below are often used interchangeably with some or all of the above standards, often in the same message.

 There is no set rule, and people often vary the combinations within a single message, so that "ъ" may be presented as "u", "a" or "y" in three adjacent words, and "щ" can be "sht" in one word, and "6t" in the next, and "ю" may be written differently in the same word.
 Conversely, "j" could be used to represent "й", "ж" and even "дж" in adjacent words, while "y" can be used for "ъ" in one word and for "й" in the next.

 This unofficial email/SMS language is often referred to as "shlyokavitsa" The use of Latinised Bulgarian, while ubiquitous in personal communication, is frowned upon in certain internet contexts, and many websites' comment sections and internet forums have rules stating that posts in Roman script will be deleted.